 Q.6 Are we expected to abide by thinly veiled insults?

 No, you are not expected to tolerate thinly veiled insults.
-It’s important to assertively address such behavior by communicating your discomfort and setting clear boundaries.
+It’s essential to assertively address such behavior by communicating discomfort and setting clear boundaries.
 Encourage respectful and open communication to maintain healthy relationships while not accepting or condoning insulting or disrespectful remarks.